InSyncWithFoo/taplo-for-intellij/README.md

 You must [have Taplo installed][3] to use this plugin.
 Note that the installation must not come from NPM.
-The executable will then be detected automatically and invoked on file open.
+The executable will then be detected automatically.

+Additionally, if you are using IntelliJ IDEA or PyCharm Community Edition, the <i>LSP4IJ</i> plugin must be installed and enabled.
+Once it is installed, change the running mode to <i>LSP4IJ</i>.

 ## Logging